aai210/aai210/README.md

 # Hi, I'm Andrey 👋
 I'm a designer who tried his hand at different areas of design to find what suits me.
 That is why I have some knowledge from related fields.
 The main direction in design for me was UI/UX.
 I'm also passionate about 3D graphics, gamedev, coding, productivity and many others.
 I'm interesting learning something new and work on awesome projects.
-Sometimes I share something with community on GitHub.
+Sometimes share something with community GitHub.

 ## About me
 - 🌳 I’m currently learning **Web3, 3D, GameDev**